powerbot-trading/powerbot_samples_python/README.md

 If the market status is "OK", the script reads the order-book, which contains all active contracts.
 A random contract is selected, a signal is posted and and order is placed.
 ***
-### Simple Example of an Algorithm
-This example algorithm will try close the open position for the next 6 upcoming hourly contracts.
-For this purpose the current order book is fetched.
-The algorithm then iterates over every contract, extracts the relevant signal information (which is updated ever 5 minutes) from it and places new orders accordingly.
-***
 ### Simple Example of a Websocket
 This example focuses on establishing a websocket-connection and continuously waits for new events.
 First it reads the necessary information from the config-file.
 The config-file needs to contain the